 Conclusion

-the reduction of the MIP modes to a single mode.
-This incurs a reduction of the memory footprint of 7.09 kilobytes for a loss of 0.xx% in AI and xx% in RA.
+This contribution reports the result of adding one Matrix-based intra prediction mode per block size, instead of the at most 35 modes introduced by MIP.
+This incurs a reduction of the memory footprint of 7.09 kilobytes for a loss of 0.14% in AI and 0.10% in RA, when the proposed mode is not combined with MTS.

 References